Live-Charts/WebSiteDocs/v1/30 Series 10k pts each/index.md

 ```

-source not found, this article might not be built yet for this platform{uwp,.doc-alert-404}
+Source not found, this article might not be built yet for this platform{uwp,.doc-alert-404}

 ### MultipleSeriesForm code behind{wf}